aykutgk/tempus-cc-front/README.md

 All of the environment variables (api host for now)stored in .env.development file.

-This application uses Vuex for state management (./src/store.js) and Vue Routing (./src/store.js).
+This application uses Vuex for state management (./src/store.js) and vue-router for routing (./src/store.js).

 There is one component created for Navbar and 3 views for Doctor, Patient and Signin.